-Problem 1.
-Write a function that accepts the name of a text file with default filename=huck_finn.txt.^a Load the file as a PySpark RDD, and count the number of occurrences of each word.
-Sort the words by count, in descending order, and return a list of the (word, count)

-pairs for the 20 most used words.
-Remember to stop the spark session.
+Write a function that accepts the name of a text file with default filename=huck_finm .txt.^a Load the file as a PySpark RDD, and count the number of occurrences of each word.
+Sort the words by count, in descending order, and return a list of the (word, count) pairs for the 20 most used words.